jaeyk/comp_thinking_social_science/docs/07_high_dimensional_data.md

 This dataset is a good problem for PCA as some features are highly correlated.

-Again, thin about what the dataset is about.
+Again, think about what the dataset is about.
 The following data dictionary comes from [this site](http://rstudio-pubs-static.s3.amazonaws.com/24341_184a58191486470cab97acdbbfe78ed5.html).

 * age - age in years
 * sex - sex (1 = male; 0 = female)